 hCMV can cause serious morbidity/mortality in immune compromised individuals such as transplant recipients and HIV patients, and congenital HCMV infection can lead to birth defects.

 The Cytomegalovirus gH Pentamer Complex is expressed on all wildtype hCMV strains but is notably missing from laboratory strains such as AD169.
-(Freed et al. Proc Natl Acad Sci U S A. 2013 Dec 17;110(51):E4997-5005. doi: 10.1073/pnas.1316517110.
-Epub 2013 Dec 2) .This has placed severe limitations on vaccine development.
+(Freed et al.).This has placed severe limitations on vaccine development.
 Receptor-mediated viral entry into endothelial cells requires a functional gH pentameric complex, and this complex is one of the primary targets for antiviral antibodies in infected individuals.
 NAC’s new recombinant hCMV gH complex will be key to enabling essential basic and applied research.
 In addition, the gH complex is expected to provide the basis for a new generation of IVD tests.

 The native-like Cytomegalovirus gH Pentamer Complex is produced in human cells to ensure that all proteins are properly folded and possess their native glycosylation pattern.
 The presence of all five proteins in the purified complex is confirmed by mass spectrometry.

 The Cytomegalovirus gH Pentamer Complex is offered in ready to use liquid format and is available 100ug and 1mg vials size with the opportunity to purchase bulk quantities.

 NAC offers two further antigens in its CMV range: a native high purity antigen which demonstrates a high affinity for both IgG and IgM, ideal for antibody captures assays, and a standard lysate more suited as a serological control.